B3RC1Ks1/nestjs-mongodb/README.md

    PORT=7856
    ```

-   **Note:** The same environment variables are set in the `docker-compose.yml` for containerized deployments.
+   **Note:** This application is for demonstration purposes only, so the environment variables are already set in the docker-compose.yml to simplify deployment and testing.
+There is no need to create a .env file when running the application with Docker.

 3. **Build and Run with Docker Compose:**